-Regulations 58 (2017) and 85 (2018) provide SFW with discretion to pay GFDs until the end of the term in which the student has withdrawn from a course.
+Regulations 58 (2017) and 95 (2018) provide SFW with discretion to pay GFDs until the end of the term in which the student has withdrawn from a course.
 This includes discretion to continue to pay the student GFDs where they have suspended their studies during the academic year.
-Further information on exercising this discretion is contained in the AY 24/25 'Change of Circumstances' guidance.
+Further information on exercising this discretion is in the AY 25/26 "Change of Circumstances" guidance.

-3 GFDs eligibility and entitlement
+3 Grants for Dependants (GFDs) eligibility and entitlement